coderamen666/srd-v3.5-md/spells/spells-a-b.md

 *Dazed:* The creature can take no actions for 1 round, though it defends itself normally.

-*Weakened:* The creature's Strength score decreases by 2d6 points for 2d4 rounds.
+*Weakened:* The creature’s Strength score decreases by 2d6 points for 2d4 rounds.

 *Paralyzed:* The creature is paralyzed and helpless for 1d10 minutes.